s-d-w/kafka-producer-consumer/README.md

 To create messages, open up another terminal (or tab) and post to the record endpoint on the producer:

-`curl -v POST localhost:8081/api/record -H "Content-Type: application/json" -d '{"body": "foo"}'`
+`curl -v -X POST localhost:8081/api/record -H "Content-Type: application/json" -d '{"body": "foo"}'`

 You should see logging output in both producer and consumer terminals: